Pepo946/Pepo946/README.md

 ### Glad to see you here!

-Hello, I am Mohamed Gandoul, a student at ISTA, OFPPT in Morocco, pursuing a two-year diploma in web development and Information Technology.
+Hey :)

-My aim is to finish this program and become a software development technician, aspiring to work as a Junior Full-Stack Developer.
+I'm Mohamed Gandoul, a Junior Web Developer and UI Designer.
+I recently graduated from OFPPT with a Bac+2 diploma in web development and Information Technology.

-I am also studying UI/UX design to enhance my skills in an area I am passionate about.
+I'm an active language learner, focusing on German (B1), Japanese (N5), and Romanian (A1).
+I’m proficient in six languages, continually improving my communication skills.

-I am currently learning German and Japanese.
+With over 5 years of experience in hardware and software support, I bring strong technical troubleshooting abilities.
+My main focus is IT, though I also have a basic understanding of UI/UX design, allowing me to contribute to design projects.

-Additionally, I have 5 years of experience in hardware repair, Thank you for reading about my goals :)
+Thanks for taking the time to learn about my goals.
+I'm eager to apply my skills and knowledge in a professional IT setting.
 ## Rapidfire

 - 📫 How to reach me mohamedgandoul@gmail.com